 Adult stage: Larva goes through a massive transformation while in a cocoon.
 After the process is complete, the adult wasp needs to chew its way out of a cocoon.

 It becomes ready to feed on fruits and other insects.
 Adult wasp feeding on ripe fruit provides carbohydrates that it needs for a bustling lifestyle.

 At the adult stage, most wasps die before they can reach an entire life.
 A male wasp that mates with the queen often dies afterward.

 Other male wasps of some species establish territories.
-In few species, males assist females after mating, guarding the nest while females gather building material or hunt for prey.
+In a few species, males assist females after mating, guarding the nest while females gather building material or hunt for prey.

-Where do wasp build their nest?
+Where does wasp build their nest?